hdcola/portfolio/src/content/blog/003-setup-a-vite-react-project/index.md

 ## Tailwind CSS Configuration Steps

 [Tailwind CSS](https://tailwindcss.com/docs/installation/using-vite) is a utility-first CSS framework that can be easily integrated into your Vite React project.

+### Tailwind CSS v3.x Installation

 Follow these steps to set up Tailwind CSS:

 1. Install Tailwind CSS and its related dependencies (if not already installed):
     ```bash